carvel-dev/kapp-deploy-oidc/README.md

-# kaap-deploy-oidc
-kapp deploy on GKE with authenticating to GCP using OIDC.
-I will add the Readme and other files please give the access to it.
+# Deploy using kapp on GCP using keyless authentication(OIDC)

+Github repo with sample Github Action workflow on how to authenticate to GCP using OIDC and to deploy simple-app on GKE using kapp.

+Please refer to [blog on carvel.dev](https://carvel.dev/blog/kapp-deploy-oidc-gke) to get more details.